 - Warn users of product dangers and motivate them to avoid injury.

 - Promote only the safe use of a product.

 - Maintain safety-related records during the useful life of the product.

-- Continuously monitor safety performance of the product in the hands of users.
+- Continuously monitor the safety performance of the product in the hands of users.